wp-plugins/help-for-wp/readme.txt

 == Frequently Asked Questions ==

-Visit this URL at our site for FAQ and documentation - http://helpforwp.com/plugins/help-for-wordpress-video-training/ == Screenshots ==
+Visit this URL at our site for FAQ and documentation - http://helpforwp.com/plugins/help-for-wordpress-video-training/

+== Screenshots ==
 1. Accessing the main interface from the WordPress admin screens

 2. Viewing a video right in the back end of WordPress

 == Changelog ==
-1.0.4 Minor clean up of CSS and corrected interaction with WordPress errors 1.0.3 Minor fix to load CSS correctly, where PHP short hand is not supported 1.0.2 Better support for site specific content, more videos added, menu re-organised and code tidy
+1.2 Access to entire library of videos is now free, minor changes to dashboard interface 1.0.4 Minor clean up of CSS and corrected interaction with WordPress errors 1.0.3 Minor fix to load CSS correctly, where PHP short hand is not supported 1.0.2 Better support for site specific content, more videos added, menu re-organised and code tidy